 A tree consists of a collection of one or several domains or domain trees that are found in a contiguous namespace, which is connected in a transitive trust hierarchy.

-On the other hand, a forest refers to a tree collection, which shares a common global catalog, directory configuration, logical structure, and directory schema.
+On the other hand, a forest refers to a tree collection, which shares a standard global catalog, directory configuration, logical structure, and directory schema.

 16. What is the Difference between NTFS and FAT?